TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-reservationmanagement-bladeissues.md

 ### Reserved Instance return/exchange error

 To perform an exchange or refund, the user must have access to the reservation order.
-When granting someone permissions, it�s best to grant permissions to the reservation order, not the reservation.
+When granting someone permissions, it's best to grant permissions to the reservation order, not the reservation.
 If you are unable to perform exchange/return, you might not have the right admin permissions.
 Please reach to the admin of the reservations to give you the admin access in order to perform the actions successfully.<br>

 * [Add/change users who can manage a reservation](https://docs.microsoft.com/azure/billing/billing-manage-reserved-vm-instance#add-or-change-users-who-can-manage-a-reservation)